 In short, no. As noted above, it was only in the past that external beading was used to hold the glass in place.
 Due to the security risk, this posed, modern double and even triple glazing is not made in the same way.
 So, what’s different from modern products?

 Modern double-glazed windows still feature beading to hold the glass in place, but it is now added internally.
-Thus, making it virtually impossible for any burglar to remove the pane of glass from the window frame from the exterior of your property.
-In addition to this, modern double glazing is extremely strong, so strong in fact most glass can withstand a brick or stone thrown at them.
+Thus, making it virtually impossible for any burglar to remove the pane of glass from the window frame.
+In addition to this, modern double glazing is extremely strong.
+In fact most glass can withstand a brick or stone thrown at them.
 To actually smash the window, a burglar would have to make a loud noise which is likely to draw attention to their activities.

 Meeting Modern Security Standards

 The good news is though if you’ve had windows installed recently or are planning on having the double glazing installed soon.
 They are unlikely to suffer from the same security issues outlined above.
 Not only is internal beading used as standard, but there are also other security standards that window companies need to meet when designing and constructing their products.